- Home

 Before you start fixing links, you have to identify where, exactly, your issues lie.
 And even if you’ve noticed one or two that you know aren’t working, it’s best to make a comprehensive list and address them all at one time.

-There are many ways to do this, but we recommend using Google’s Search Console.
+There are many ways to find your broken link, but we recommend, but we recommend using Google’s Search Console as your broken link checker.
 After you log in, navigate to Crawl > Crawl Errors and select the “Not Found” tab.

 From there, you’ll be able to see a list of all the broken links on your site.
 Either download them as a spreadsheet, or keep this tab open as you work through the errors.